-Where do you want to be based?
+Where in the UK do you want to be based?

-Many firms offer trainees opportunities such as participating in pro bono programmes, spending a seat in an overseas office or going on secondment to a client.
+Many law firms offer trainees opportunities such as participating in pro bono programmes, spending a seat in an overseas office or going on secondment to a client.
 These shouldn’t be your first consideration but could help you decide between similar firms.

 Alternatives to law firms

 Training contracts are available in companies’ in-house legal departments (such as the BBC), the Government Legal Service (GLS) and the Crown Prosecution Service (CPS).
 However, these employers tend to take on the majority of their employees post-qualification.